neo4j/neo4j-browser/README.md

 Neo4j Browser has both unit and end to end tests running automatically on every pull request.
 To run the tests locally:

 `yarn test-unit` runs a linter and then our unit tests.
 `yarn test-e2e` runs our Cypress end to end tests in the easiest and slowest way.
-Running them with this command requires docker.
+Running them with this command requires docker installed and that nothing else runs on ports 7687 and 8080.

 #### Cypress e2e test suite in depth